 Michelle joined the RASSA board in November 2015.

-Mitch is a director and principal lawyer with Tern Visa and Migration Lawyers, a specialist immigration law practice established in 2016.
+Mitch is a lawyer and registered migration agent with MSM Legal.
 Mitch has been practising solely in immigration law since 2013 and assists in all areas from applications to appeals to the High Court, with a particular focus on complex family visa issues, employer sponsorship and compliance, cancellations, and merits and judicial review.
 While completing a double degree of Law and Behavioural Science at Flinders University, Mitch was a volunteer assistant for JusticeNet, and now assists with migration matters referred by this service for pro bono advice.

 Mitch became involved with RASSA in October 2015 as one of the migration agents assisting with the first weekend clinic organised as part of the launch of the Migration Assistance Project.
 He joined the board in October 2016 and now serves on the volunteer and training subcommittee.
 In February 2018, he was awarded the Law Council of Australia’s John Gibson AM award for the Young Australian Migration Lawyer of the year for 2018.